HarryPlymouth/HarryStringerJournal/journal.md

 A "commit" essentially saves a version of whatever you're committing and allows you to attach a comment describing the changes you've made to whatever document you are "saving".

-Initialised each folder in my directory to allow git to work with them, by using the commands *"git init"*, and linked each repository to GitHub by using the following two commands:
+Initialised each folder in my directory to allow git to work with them, by using the commands *"git init."*

+*See Git_init_image.png.*

+Linked each repository to GitHub by using the following two commands:

 * git config user.name "Firstname Surname".
 * git config user.email "email address".

-**NOTE** Set up online communication to GitHub using:
+Set up online communication to GitHub using:

 *git remote add origin https://github.com/(account)/(repo).git*
 * Adds a "remote" called origin.